StreamlabsSupport/Streamlabs-Desktop/README.md

 - Almost every source you use, uses CPU to be functioning properly.
 The more you have the higher the total CPU usage would be.
 - Downloaded animated overlays can cause high CPU usage due to the webm video files used as overlays.
 - Using many different browser sources can cause high CPU usage, try limiting them or create references.
-- You can delete Streamlabs OBS browser source cache that can cause high CPU usage;
+- You can delete Streamlabs Desktop browser source cache that can cause high CPU usage;
     1. Navigate (or winlogo + r) in Windows to `%appdata%\slobs-client\plugin_config\obs-browser`
     2. Delete `Cache`
-    3. Start Streamlabs OBS again
+    3. Start Streamlabs Desktop again

-> Enabling Performance mode in Streamlabs OBS will help reduce load on the GPU/CPU slightly.
+> Enabling Performance mode in Streamlabs Desktop will help reduce load on the GPU/CPU slightly.
 This can be done by right clicking on the preview and selecting "Performance Mode"

 ## I cannot find the side-dock with chat

-The side-dock with chat can only be shown when the total width of Streamlabs OBS is 1100px or greater.
+The side-dock with chat can only be shown when the total width of Streamlabs Desktop is 1100px or greater.
 So monitors that have a horizontal resolution less than that (or you are using portrait, causing this) chat is currently unavailable.
 If the total width of Streamlabs OBS does meet this criteria you'll see a thin bar either on the left or right (depending on your appearance settings) to slide open the dock.

 ## Set side-dock with the chat to left side